NicholasJUhlhorn/advent_of_code_2024/README.md

 Can early quit on input that has one invalidation of switching from increasing to decreasing, or has a difference outside the 1 - 3 bounds.
 ## Task Two
 I believe that I can have one mistake greedily.
 Just allow one mistake and then no more.
 The only caveat is that I need to have a second flag for ignoring if the sequence is increasing or not at the beginning.

+# Day Three
+## Task One
+Seems to be a simple string parsing problem, find the 'mul(' opens, and the ')' closures, then parse integers from ',' deliminators.
+The hard part is re-familiarize myself with Rust's string parsing conventions.